-- A. Eligible employees accrue PTO in fixed amounts on the first day of the pay period according to the schedule in the Accrual Table below, depending on their length of service. - B. Accrual Table
+A. Eligible employees accrue PTO in fixed amounts on the first day of the pay period according to the schedule in the Accrual Table below, depending on their length of service.

+B. Accrual Table

-Length of Service Annual PTO Days Accrual Limit (hr) Pay Period Accrual
+Service Annual PTO Days Pay Period Accrual

 Less than 3 months 0 0 0.00

 3 months to 1 year 12 96 3.70

 1 year 15 120 4.62

 2 to 5 years 17 136 5.23

 6 to 9 years 20 160 6.17

 10 to 14 years 23 184 7.08

 15 to 19 years 25 200 7.70

 20+ years 30 240 9.23

 - C. The amount of PTO earned each pay period is based on the employee's weekly standard hours.
 Weekly standard hours for full-time staff are forty (40) hours based on the standard work week.
 Employees who are regularly scheduled fewer than forty (40) hours a week earn a prorated amount of PTO. - 1.
 For example, a full-time employee regularly scheduled with forty (40) weekly standard hours will accrue the full amount of PTO.
 A part-time employee regularly scheduled with twenty (20) weekly standard hours will earn fifty percent (50%) of the full amount because their standard hours are fifty percent (50%) of the full time forty (40) weekly standard hours.
-A full-time employee in a location with a standard 37.5 hour work week will earn a pro-rated amount of PTO days.
+A full-time employee in a location with a standard 37.5 hour work week will earn a pro-rated amount of PTO

+- days.
 For example, an employee with eight (8) years of seniority will accrue PTO at 5.77 hours for the pay period (20 days x 7.5 hours/26 pay periods). - 2.
 In consideration of Collections' scheduling practices, full-time Collections employees (including mobile and fixed sites) will accrue PTO on a 40-hour basis regardless of their location's standard work week. - D. The Accrual Limit is the maximum PTO balance allowed at all times throughout the year.
 Once the Accrual Limit is reached, no additional hours will accrue until after PTO is taken and the PTO balance is less than the Accrual Limit.
 The Accrual Limit for part-time employees is prorated based on their regularly scheduled weekly standard hours.
-For

-- California employees, the Accrual Limit is 1.5 times the amount shown in the Accrual Table. - E. Employees must be in active pay status to receive PTO accrual for the pay period.
-Employees in unpaid status cease to accrue PTO.
+For California employees, the Accrual Limit is 1.5 times the amount shown in the Accrual Table. - E. Employees must be in active pay status to receive PTO accrual for the pay period.
+Employees in unpaid status cease to accrue PTO. - F. If at any time during the life of this agreement, the Red Cross increases its PTO programs per the Employee Handbook for similarly classified non-exempt employees not covered by this agreement, then those changes will apply to those employees covered by this agreement.